gjbex/Scientific-C-plus-plus/source-code/Pointers/SharedPointers/README.md

 1. `linked_list.cpp`: implementation of the methods.
 1. `main.cpp`: application illustrating the shared memory pointer usage.
 1. `CMakeLists.txt`: CMake file to build the applications.

+This example is also linked from `source-code/exercises.md` as a solution for a Pointers exercise on persistent data structures with `std::shared_ptr`.